Daniel Nardiello: Rotherham United

 On 10 May 2012, Nardiello joined Rotherham United on a two-year deal.
 His first goal for the club was on his league debut, a penalty in the fourth minute, in a 3–0 opening day victory over Burton Albion.
 He helped fire the Millers to promotion by scoring 18 goals in 36 matches, becoming the club's top scorer, as they finished second.

 Despite being the club's top scorer in 2012–13, he started 2013–14 on the bench behind Kieran Agard, Alex Revell and new loan signing Matt Tubbs.
 Nevertheless, he scored on his first appearance of the season, the equaliser in a 2–2 draw with Shrewsbury Town after being on the pitch for only three minutes, only to get sent off in the fifth minute of stoppage time.
 On his first start of the season against Oldham Athletic on 14 September, he scored a hat-trick, the first of his professional career, in a 3–2 win.

-Return to Bury
+Bury

 On 15 November 2013, he rejoined League Two side Bury on loan until January 2014.
 He scored the first goal of his return on 26 November 2013 with the only goal in a 1–0 win over Hartlepool.
 On 29 January 2014, Nardiello chose to stay on at Bury, signing an 18-month contract.